yohannd1/dotfiles/README.md

 ![A screenshot of my desktop](img/screenshot.png)

+(Beware - I rarely update this screenshot image, so it might be completely different right now.)

 This repository contains most of my config files, including also my scripts and my Arch Linux environment.